FlexiGIS/FlexiGIS/README.md

 After filtering the OSM raw data, the georeferenced building and roard infrastructure in the city of Oldenburg are exported to a relational postgis-enabled database using the open source `osm2pgsql`.
 Theses datasets can be exported as CSV files or visualised as maps (see Figures 1-3).

 ## Module II: FlexiGIS temporal dimension
 It simulates urban energy requirments (consumption and generation).
 The spatio-temporal electricity consumption and renewable energy generation from PV and wind in the defined urban area are modelled.
 This component models the combined spatial parameters of urban geometries (Module I) and linkes them to real-world applications using GIS.
 Here, a bottom-up simulation approach is developed to calculate local urban electricity demand and power generation from available renewable energy resources.
-For instance, using open source datases like Standardised Load Profiles and publicaly available weather data, Fig. 4 shows the generated quarter-hourly time series of the aggregated load and PV power supply profile for invistigated case study.
+For instance, using open source datases like Standardised Load Profiles and publicaly available weather data, [ Figure 4 ](data/04_Visualisation/Energy_Requirments.png) shows the generated quarter-hourly time series of the aggregated load and PV power supply profile for invistigated case study.

 ![FlexiGIS Simulated Energy_requirements](data/04_Visualisation/Energy_Requirments.png)
 Fig. 4.
 Simulated electricity consumption (green) and solar power generation (red) for the city of Oldenburg.